openbaton/docs/docs/tutorial-docker.md

 * **tenant** in the tenant you can specify the api version used by the chosen docker engine
 * **type** is docker if the Docker VIM Driver uses the default type value

-after uploading this Vim Instance, you should be able to see all images and networks in the PoP page of the NFVO Dashboard
+after registering your PoP, you should be able to see all images and networks in the PoP page of the NFVO Dashboard

 After this step you can pass to the VNF Package.
 If you don't know what it is or how to create one follow [this guide](vnf-package).
 However, the content of the _Metadata.yaml_ and of the _vnfd.json_ can be as follow: